If you’ve found your way to this article, chances are good that you’ve at least put some thought into retiring in Eugene.

 Maybe home improvement is one of those hobbies.
 We can certainly relate.
 But if it’s not, we’re willing to bet that working on a fixer-upper is not the way you’d like to spend your retirement.

-Most likely, you (just like the majority of people) are looking for a turnkey home in a nice neighborhood.
+Like the majority of people, retired or not, you’re most likely looking for a turnkey home in a nice neighborhood.
 You may have your eyes out for a single-story home, or at the very least one with the master suite on the ground level.
 A fact of aging is that we become less mobile, and making allowances for that is simply a wise investment for the future.

 You may also be looking to downsize: you’d like a home with all the right finishes but without the extra square footage typical of homes at higher price points.